 Cost of the Average Small SUV

-You should expect to pay in the range of about S$100,000 to S$120,000 for a mid-market small/crossover SUV in Singapore.
+You should expect to pay in the range of about S$90,000 to S$110,000 for a mid-market small/crossover SUV in Singapore.
 This was based on our comparison of the Nissan Qashqai, the Honda HR-V, and the new Mazda CX-3.
-The Nissan Qashqai, which has been one of the top-selling SUVs in Singapore for years, sells for about S$107,000 in 2017, a historic low price.
-The Honda HR-V, designed to compete with the Qashqai, now has the same specs as the ubiquitous Honda Vezel and is currently priced around S$114,000.
-Finally, Mazda's response to the HR-V, the new CX-3, is selling for about S$120,000 this year.
+The Nissan Qashqai, which has been one of the top-selling SUVs in Singapore for years, sold for S$100,888 in 2020.
+The Honda HR-V, designed to compete with the Qashqai, now has the same specs as the ubiquitous Honda Vezel and is currently priced around S$95,000.
+Finally, Mazda's response to the HR-V, the new CX-3, is selling for about S$91,000 this year.
 Since 2010, the average price of the Nissan Qashqai, one of Singapore's favorite SUVs, has decreased by 24%.

 Cost of the Average Luxury Sedan

-A luxury small executive car should cost you in the range of S$170,000 to S$200,000 in 2017.
+A luxury small executive car should cost you in the range of S$170,000 to S$200,000 in 2021.
 We base this estimate on the current selling prices for the Mercedes-Benz C-Class, the BMW 3 series and the Audi A4, which include Singapore's top-selling cars in this category.
-At present, the Audi A4 costs the least at S$168,000 given that it is the least popular model of the three.
-The Mercedes-Benz C-Class sells for about S$184,000 and the BMW 3 series costs just under S$197,800.
-Since 2010, the average price of these three models has increased by 3%.
+At present, the Audi A4 (Mild Hybrid) costs S$192,880 given that it is the least popular model of the three.
+The Mercedes-Benz C-Class sells for about S$248,888 (a S$46,000 increase since 2020) and the BMW 3 series costs the least, just under S$178,000.
+Since 2011, the average price of these three models has decreased by 11%.

-Those interested in larger luxury sedans should note that prices are much more variable for this type of car, ranging from around S$220,000 for the Audi A6 to just over S$260,000 for the Mercedes-Benz E-Class.
-The old BMW 5 series hovers around S$240,000; however, the much-anticipated, all-new BMW 5 series will arrive in Singapore in spring 2017, and it should be priced considerably higher than the current model.
-Since 2010, the average price of these three models has decreased by 13%.
+Those interested in larger luxury sedans should note that prices are much more variable for this type of car, ranging from around S$256,431 for the new Audi A6 2.0 to just under S$299,000 for the Mercedes-Benz E-Class in 2021.
+The new BMW 5 series currently hovers between S$258,000 and S$308,000.
+Since 2011, the average price of these three models has increased by 24%.

 We collected data from pricelists archived on SG Carmart's website and the retailers' websites themselves, and used the December pricelists wherever possible to indicate year-end prices.
-2017 prices were obtained from the most recent pricelists available, dating from February or March 2017 depending on the brand.
+2019 prices were obtained from the most recent pricelists available.
 Prices reflected are for the most basic, or "standard," versions of the models offered.
 Makes and models were selected based on our research of the Singapore car market and Singapore car sales statistics.